transloadit/uppy/website/src/docs/stores.md

  - `DefaultStore`, a simple object-based store.
  - `ReduxStore`, a store that uses a key in a Redux store.

+There are also some third party stores:

+ - [uppy-store-ngrx](https://github.com/rimlin/uppy-store-ngrx/), keeping Uppy state in a key in an Ngrx store for use with Angular.

 ## Using Stores

 To use a store, pass an instance to the [`store` option](/docs/uppy#store-defaultstore) in the Uppy constructor: